GoogleCloudPlatform/cluster-toolkit/community/front-end/ofe/docs/WorkbenchUser.md

 The second part of the configuration is to add any desired shared file storage.
-Once the initial configuration is saved an additional configuration section will be displayed showing the options to mount any shared file storage known about by the HPC Toolkit FrontEnd.
+Once the initial configuration is saved an additional configuration section will be displayed showing the options to mount any shared file storage known about by the Cluster Toolkit FrontEnd.

 ![workbench step 2](images/Workbench_userguide/create2.png)